 The history of the Labrador Retriever is a fascinating one that begins in Newfoundland, Canada during the 1500s.
 A waterdog renowned for his talented swimming abilities, fishing instincts, and duck hunting expertise, the Labrador made a name for himself as a fisherman’s first mate!

+The black Lab size depends on if he is a male or a female.
+For example, a female black Lab will usually be around 21–23.5 inches tall.
 A male black Labrador can grow to be 22.5–24.5 inches.
 The black Labrador can weigh anywhere from 55 to 70 pounds if female and upwards of 65–80 pounds if male.

-The black Labrador Retriever is a handsome dog with a sleek, water-resistant black coat.
+The Labrador Retriever is a handsome dog with a sleek, water-resistant coat.
 By breed standard, black Labs should be entirely black, especially if they are for show.
 Although a small amount of white on the black Lab’s chest is sometimes allowed, it is usually discouraged.

 Grooming and Shedding